 Having been in the IT industry for a while, I’ve learned a few things.
-One of those so called things is, Microsoft and Linux are different worlds.
+One of those so-called things is, Microsoft and Linux are different worlds.
 I mean, every other computer operating system is POSIX based but Windows.
 In fact, back in the Ballmer days (circa 2001), Linux was deemed a cancer.
-So obviously, when it was announced that SQL would run on Linux, Windows was getting a Linux subsystem, and Azure is ran on Linux it started to make sure sense why the Linux mascot is a penguin.
-Hell is starting to freeze.
+So obviously, when it was announced that SQL would run on Linux, Windows was getting a Linux subsystem, and Azure runs on Linux it started to make sense why the Linux mascot is a penguin.
+Hell is starting to freeze over.

-What’s more even more, Microsoft is porting tools over to Linux, well MacOS (which is a Linux variant) as well: Office, Visual Studio and eventually SSMS.
+What’s more, Microsoft is porting tools over to Linux, which includes MacOS (which is a Linux variant) as well: Office, Visual Studio, and eventually SSMS(?).
 I’ve watched a number of demos where Microsoft employees are running MacBooks.
 So you know the Ballmer days are long gone, thankfully.
-At least well be spared someone jumping around the stage for 10 minutes yelling Developers, Developers, Developers.
+At least we’ll be spared someone jumping around the stage for 10 minutes yelling developers, developers, developers.

 Sigh….it’s almost like a precursor to the Trump administration huh?

-The point of this post is, I’ve been thinking a little bit about this marvelous change of direction from Microsoft and I have been wondering.
-Is Microsoft going to switch to a Linux kernel like Apple did back in the day?
-Ok, to be fair….MacOS is closer to Unix than Linux, but that’s not the point.
-The point is, are we starting to witness the conversion/migration of Windows to a more POSIX type of operating system?
-In 5-10 years, are we going to wake up to an announcement that the next version of Windows for the desktop and server is Linux/POSIX driven?
+The point of this post is, I’ve been thinking a bit about this marvelous change of direction from Microsoft and I have been wondering.
+Is Microsoft going to switch the kernel up like Apple did back in the day?
+Are we starting to witness the conversion/migration of Windows to a more POSIX type of operating system?
+In 5-10 years, are we going to wake up to an announcement that the next version of Windows for the desktop and server is no longer driven by the NT kernel?

 I mean seriously, think about that for a minute.
-It wouldn’t take much more for that happen would it?
+It wouldn’t take much more for that to happen, would it?
 Microsoft has done the heavy lifting with Azure and SQL.
-It has experience now porting applications.
+It has the experience now porting applications.
 If Azure is running on Linux, then they have had to solve issues moving Exchange to it right, after all….Office 365 runs on Azure.
-With PCs in decline, tablets and smartphones taking over with Cloud backends, businesses are not going to continue to invest heavily in desktops except for maybe IT departments.
+With PCs in decline, tablets, and smartphones taking over with Cloud backends, businesses are not going to continue to invest heavily in desktops except for maybe IT departments.
 So that’s a major loss of revenue for Microsoft.
-That’s also incentive for software vendors to move into the cloud, like we’re seeing now.
+That’s also an incentive for software vendors to move into the cloud like we’re seeing now.